SixLabors/docs/articles/imagesharp.web/processingcommands.md

 Any file extension registered with the active [`ImageFormatsManager`](xref:SixLabors.ImageSharp.Configuration.ImageFormatsManager) can be used here.
 The exact set therefore depends on the underlying ImageSharp configuration.

+The selected format uses the encoder currently registered in [`ImageSharpMiddlewareOptions.Configuration`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.Configuration).
+With the default middleware configuration, that means `format=jpg`, `format=png`, and `format=webp` all use web-oriented encoder settings rather than the raw ImageSharp library defaults.

 ## Quality

 [`QualityWebProcessor`](xref:SixLabors.ImageSharp.Web.Processors.QualityWebProcessor) controls encoder quality for JPEG and WebP output.